snqzspg/cli-sort-visual/README.md

 ./configure
 ```

 to configure the build files.
-The above command produces a dynamic library at the end, which on some systems you will have to manually copy the library file to certain locations (more on this below).
+The above command produces a dynamic library at the end, which on some systems you will have to manually copy the library file to certain locations (NOTE for Windows the Makefile is configured to automatically do this for you, but for macOS, [more on this below](#dynamic-library-on-macos)).
 For a static configuration (you may not need to copy the libraries, but you will have to copy part of a script):

 ```
 ./configure --enable-static --disable-shared